Backblaze/B2_Command_Line_Tool/README.md

 For more details on one command: b2 help <command>

+When authorizing with application keys, this tool requires that the key have the 'listBuckets' capability so that it can take the bucket names you provide on the command line and translate them into bucket IDs for the B2 Storage service.
+Each different command may required additional capabilities.
+You can find the details for each command in the help for that command.

 ## Parallelism and the --threads parameter

 Users with high performance networks, or file sets with very small files, may benefit from